IN NETWORK BILLING

 SAME DAY TREATMENT– Some insurance companies limit what is paid toward rehabilitation therapy and will not pay for PT and OT treatments performed on the same day.
 If both services are performed on the same day, you will be responsible for payment of the uncovered service.

 CHILD CUSTODY CASES- The parent with primary custody is usually the parent with whom the child lives and who usually brings the child to The Boston Ability Center for care.
 The custodial parent is responsible for co-payments at the time of service for participating insurances and for all past due balances.
-If the non-custodial parent carries the insurance, The Boston Ability Center will bill that insurance company.
+If the non-custodial parent carries the in-network insurance, The Boston Ability Center will bill that insurance company.
 The Boston Ability Center will not get involved with divorce settlements i.e.; one parent pays 80% and the other parent pays 20%.
 It is the parents’ obligation to work out an agreement and insure prompt payment to Boston Ability Center.

 PATIENT REFUNDS- The following criteria must be met prior to issuing a patient refund; there are no outstanding insurance claims on the family’s account, and there are no outstanding patient balances on the family’s account.